NikAshanin/System-Design-Cheat-Sheet/README.md

 Step 1: Outline use cases, constraints, and assumptions Gather requirements and scope the problem.
 Ask questions to clarify use cases and constraints.
 Discuss assumptions.

-Who is going to use it?
-How are they going to use it?
-How many users are there?
-What does the system do?
-What are the inputs and outputs of the system?
-How much data do we expect to handle?
-How many requests per second do we expect?
-What is the expected read to write ratio?
 Step 2: Create a high level design
 Outline a high level design with all important components.